steffenmueller4/steffenmueller4.github.io/_posts/2026-05-02-restic-backup-for-syncthing.md

 Three volumes are mounted:

- * `syncthing-data` is the Syncthing PVC, mounted read-only at `/var/syncthing`.
+ * `syncthing-data` is the Syncthing PVC with access mode `ReadWriteMany`, mounted read-only at `/var/syncthing`.
 Read-only is essential—the backup must never be able to corrupt the data it is supposed to protect.
- * `backup-script` is the `ConfigMap` from the previous section (see also: [here](#the-backup-script)), mounted at `/scripts` with mode `0755` so the shell can execute it.
+ * `backup-script` is the `ConfigMap` from the previous section (see also: [this section](#the-backup-script)), mounted at `/scripts` with mode `0755` so the shell can execute it.
- * `cache` is an `emptyDir` mounted at `/.cache`. restic uses this directory to cache pack file metadata between runs—this setup uses a memory-backed empty directory for every pod start.
+ * `cache` is an `emptyDir` mounted at `/.cache`. restic uses this directory to cache pack file metadata between runs—this setup uses a node-local scratch directory recreated on every pod start.

 ## The Secret